 The exact point at which you need to realise you're completely screwed on a downwind run will vary, and that point comes later with experience.
 For some, it's the first moment the boat starts to wobble a bit, while for others it's when the last twitch of the tiller was a bit too much or the 'heading-up' wasn't quite enough.
-Either way, knowing your moment - be it early or late - is paramount to both executing and recovering from the death roll.
+Either way, knowing your moment - be it early or late - is paramount to both executing and recovering from the 'death roll'.

 The execution of the perfect death roll entails several key points; style, recovery planning, timing, and placement.
 The easiest – yet most overlooked element of a proper death roll performance – is TIMING.
 The most opportune moment to perform this manoeuvre is, directly to leeward of the windward mark, and directly to windward of the leeward mark.
 Performing the perfect death roll at these points will make you the hero of the day.
 It also serves to encourage others to join in the fun, and few moves are more satisfying than a death roll orgy set off by your textbook death roll.